-In 2023, Belden joined the Responsible Business Alliance (RBA).
+Since 2023, Belden has been a member of the Responsible Business Alliance (RBA).
 RBA is the world's largest group of businesses working to create ethical and sustainable global supply chains.
 As part of our membership, we encourage regular internal and external supplier audits, facilitate trainings with our suppliers and internal teams on supply chain sustainability, and offer formal channels for any employee concerns within the supply chain.
 This will help us assess the risk exposure of our suppliers and allow us to engage with suppliers not yet within compliance to help them get there.
 The mission of the RBA and the resources that it offers will allow us to further our commitment to ethical sourcing and upholding human rights all through our supply chain.